erikwaskiewicz/RunlogDB/README.md

 ## Parameters

 The database is split into three tables:
-- Runlog: data common to all sequencing runs, regardless of instrument type.
+- **Runlog table**: data common to all sequencing runs, regardless of instrument type.
   - Run ID, worksheet ID, panels, sample IDs
   - Setup and run dates
   - QC metrics - interops and sensitivity data
   - Other data pulled from the samplesheet
-- Miseq/Hiseq/Nextseq tables: data specific to the relevent instrument.
+- **Miseq/Hiseq/Nextseq tables**: data specific to the relevent instrument.
   - Specific data about the sequencer settings
   - Pulled from the RunParameters.xml file